renatomaia/coutil/doc/manual.md

 Causes [`system.run`](#systemrun-mode) to return prematurely.

+### `system.time ([mode])`

+Returns a number representing a timestamp in nanoseconds.
+The timestamp increases monotonically from some arbitrary point in time, and is not subject to clock drift.
+`mode` is a string that defines the timestamp to the returned as described below:

+- `"actual"`: timestamp that reflects the actual and precise time of the system.
+- `"cached"`: the last cached timestamp used for processing time-related system events.
+- `"update"`: the cached timestamp, but updated to the current time of the system.

+The default value of `mode` is `"cached"`.

 ### `system.suspend ([delay])`

 Suspends the execution of the calling coroutine, and schedules it to be resumed after `delay` seconds have passed since the coroutine was last resumed.